Kitty's Gorge

 Burnt Banksias

 The road eventually loops around and heads eastwards instead, roughly a kilometre after the river crossing, and follows an old forestry road that traces the contours of the hill.
-The trail makes its way along the hilltop, gradually bending north-east, until descending sharply back down to Gooralong Brook at the 7km mark.
+The trail makes its way along the hilltop, gradually bending north-east, until descending sharply back down to Gooralong Brook at the seven kilometre mark.
 It is basically downhill from there.
-Along the hill we passed by quite a lot of banksia trees (Banksia sp.), with their strange-looking seed pods pointing in every which way.
-These seed pods have always fascinated me, but I'll leave it to David Attenborough to tell you why:

 "Like the bottlebrush, some banksias will not shed their seeds unless there is a fire.
 Indeed, it is almost impossible to remove them from the plant because they are held in hard woody two-valved capsules.
 But as the flames scorch the branches, the intense heat causes the capsules to open.
 Their front ends resemble pairs of brown lips on the side of the furry spike…By releasing their seeds only in the wake of a fire, the banksias ensure that they will fall on well-cleaned, brightly-lit ground recently fertilised with ash and so get the most favourable of starts in what is, even at best, an extremely harsh and demanding environment."